storopoli/storopoli.github.io/content/posts/2023-11-23-lindley_paradox/index.md

 ## Why the Frequentist and Bayesian Approaches Disagree

-How the hell the approaches disagree?
+Why do the approaches disagree?
 What is going on under the hood?
-What evil sorcery is at work here?

 The answer is disappointing[^frequentist disappointment].
 The main problem is that the frequentist approach only allows fixed significance